Senior Cat Care

 Obesity, periodontal disease, hormonal disorders (hyperthyroidism and diabetes mellitus), kidney disease, liver disease, heart disease, cancer and osteoarthritis.

 Why is my senior cat having behavioural issues?

-Changes in the household and/or environment (moving, a change in schedule, a family member leaving or new additions to the family) can lead to problems regardless of age.
-However, older cats are often less able to adapt to change, thus are even more likely to be affected by change.
+Changes in the household and/or environment (moving, a change in schedule, a family member leaving, or new additions to the family) can lead to problems regardless of age.
+However, older cats are often less able to adapt to change, thus are even more likely to be affected by a change.

 As pets age, they are susceptible to an increasing number of medical and degenerative problems.
 Problems with one or more organ systems may play a role in the development of a wide variety of behaviour problems.
 For example, diabetes or diseases of the bladder, kidneys, liver, or intestinal issues that can lead to house soiling.
 Diseases of the endocrine organs such as the thyroid gland and pituitary gland can lead to a variety of behavioural and personality changes.